javl/linger/README.md

 these know networks to see if it will get a response from a known router, meaning it should be able to connect again.
-As this broadcasted list contains 'unique' information, it can be used to track individuals, something that is being done more and more and for various reasons.
+As this broadcasted list contains 'unique' information, it can be used to fingerprint and track individuals, something that is being done more and more and for various reasons.

-Following the logic that these signals can be seen as a person, this script generates a large virtual crowd by collecting these messages from everyone who comes into range and resending them when they have left.
+Following the logic that these signals can be seen as a person, this installation generates a large virtual crowd by listening for and collecting these wifi signals from everyone who comes into range and repeating them endlessly.
 The physical you might have left, but your virtual version will stay forever.

 ## short (tech version)##
-Linger listens for, and saves, probe requests coming from WIFI enabled devices.
-When these devices leave the area (determined by the time since their last probe request) it will start resending the saved probe requests, tricking other listeners into thinking the device is still there and creating a virtual crowd.
+Linger listens for and stores probe requests coming from WIFI enabled devices within range.
+When these devices leave the area (determined by the time since their last probe request) it will start resending the saved probe requests, tricking other listeners into thinking the device is still there.

 ## long ##
 Most WIFI enabled devices remember the names of all wireless